LanaMorkva/shape-modeling/parameterization/README.md

 Name: Svitlana Morkva

 ## Reports

+To check different parameterization types you can press *'1'-'4'* keys in the program window, for distortion visualization press *'5'*, and for UV visualization press *'Space'*.
+You can also specify the path to the mesh as an argument to the program.
+You can find different meshes in *'data'* directory.
+For more instructions and explanations you can check the pdf file with the assignment in this directory.

 ### (mandatory-1) parameterization and checkerboard texture models
 #### cathead
 | Method            | checkerboard textured models                              | Parameterization                                             |